 Manipulating File Attributes

-can access many kinds of file and directory details, which include permissions, size, and date of creation.
+pathlib can access many kinds of file and directory details, which include permissions, size, and date of creation.
 Below is an example of obtaining file size:

 pythonp = Path('testfile.txt') print(p.stat().st_size)

-This will print the size of testfile.txt
+This will print the size of testfile.txt in bytes.

 Renaming and Deleting Files

-Renaming and deleting files is seamless with pathlib
+Renaming and deleting files is seamless with pathlib.

 To rename a file: